InteractiveComputerGraphics/SPlisHSPlasH/doc/getting_started.md

 ## Simulators

-### StaticBoundaryDemo
+### StaticBoundarySimulator

 This application reads a SPlisHSPlasH scene file and performs a simulation of the scene.
 It assumes that only static boundary objects are in the scenario which increases the performance.
-If you want to simulation dynamic boundaries, you can use "DynamicBoundaryDemo".
+If you want to simulation dynamic boundaries, you can use "DynamicBoundarySimulator".

 The scene file format is explained [here.](file_format.md)

-### DynamicBoundaryDemo
+### DynamicBoundarySimulator

-This application can also simulate SPlisHSPlasH scenes but in contrast to the StaticBoundaryDemo it can handle dynamic boundaries.
+This application can also simulate SPlisHSPlasH scenes but in contrast to the StaticBoundarySimulator it can handle dynamic boundaries.
 The dynamic rigid bodies are simulated using our [PositionBasedDynamics library](https://github.com/InteractiveComputerGraphics/PositionBasedDynamics) which is automatically included in the build process.
-If a scene only contains static bodies, you should use "StaticBoundaryDemo" since it is faster.
+If a scene only contains static bodies, you should use "StaticBoundarySimulator" since it is faster.

 The scene file format is explained [here.](file_format.md)